 State Employee Charitable Campaign (SECC)

-The Local Employee Committee of the State Employee Charitable Campaign (SECC) is not accepting applications for the local federations and local unaffiliated organizations for the Brazos Valley SECC Campaign.
-Click below for more information.
+The Local Employee Committee of the State Employee Charitable Campaign (SECC) is accepting applications at this time for the Local Campaign Manager for the Brazos Valley SECC Campaign.
+Applications are due by Jan.
+31, 2020 by 5:00 pm.

 Emergency Food & Shelter Program (EFSP)

 United Way of the Brazos Valley is the Local Board Chair for the Emergency Food & Shelter Program (EFSP).
-The Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.
-The Local Board will determine how the funds awarded to funded counties are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
-EFSP was created in 1983 to supplement and expand the work of local social service agencies, both nonprofit and governmental, to help people with economic emergencies (not disaster-related [i.e., fires of any kind, floods, tornadoes, etc.] emergencies).
+The Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country and to help people with economic emergencies (not disaster-related [i.e., fires of any kind, floods, tornadoes, etc.] emergencies).
 Therefore, EFSP funds are not to be used to provide economic assistance for circumstances that are the immediate result of a disaster situation.
-The Local Board is responsible for recommending agencies to receive these funds and any additional funds made available under this phase of the program.
+The Local Board will determine how the funds are distributed based on the amounts funded in each county by FEMA.

-The Local Board is not accepting applicatios for EFSP funding at this time.
-Applications are due by 5:00 pm on October 4, 2019.
-Click below for more information.
+The Local Board is not accepting applications for EFSP funding at this time.